Will take care of people’s complaints

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan inaugurated the Pakistan Citizen Portal (PCP) at the Prime Minister Office on Sunday and vowed to take action of people’s complaints filed through the portal.
+ISLAMABAD: Prime Minister Imran Khan inaugurated the Pakistan Citizen Portal (PCP) at the Prime Minister Office on Sunday and vowed to take action on people’s complaints filed through the portal.

-"Most of the complaints of corruption are received from government departments.
-The portal will make it easy for me to get details of where in Pakistan the complaints are coming from, about which ministries," said Imran Khan.
-He said the system will enable the government to keep track of what's happening in various ministries and departments, and how they are performing, and subsequent policies will reflect what the public wants.
+“Most of the complaints of corruption are received from government departments.
+The portal will make it easy for me to get details of where in Pakistan the complaints are coming from, about which ministries,” said Imran Khan.
+He said the system will enable the government to keep track of what’s happening in various ministries and departments, and how they are performing, and subsequent policies will reflect what the public wants.
 He said all policy-making will be done after hearing the voice of the people.
-He said complains against private institution could also be made through the portal.
+He said the portal will also address the concerns of investors and private employees.

 Imran Khan explained that foreign investment may increase in Pakistan when barriers to investment are removed by addressing and resolving complaints lodged through the portal.
 He recalled a visit to Turkey while Recep Tayyip Erdogan was prime minister.